gitlabhq/gitlabhq/doc/user/index.md

 - Leverage continuous delivery method with [Canary Deployments](project/canary_deployments.md).
 - Scan your code for vulnerabilities and [display them in merge requests](application_security/sast/index.md).

-You can also [integrate](project/integrations/project_services.md) GitLab with numerous third-party applications, such as Mattermost, Microsoft Teams, HipChat, Trello, Slack, Bamboo CI, JIRA, and a lot more.
+You can also [integrate](project/integrations/project_services.md) GitLab with numerous third-party applications, such as Mattermost, Microsoft Teams, HipChat, Trello, Slack, Bamboo CI, Jira, and a lot more.

 ## Projects